burhanmt/property/Readme.md

     CONST USERNAME = 'xxx';
     CONST PASSWORD = 'xxx';
 ```
-3. `index.php` is the main file of the app which is in root directory.
+3. `index.php` is the main file of the app which is in the root directory.